-For most commercial compressed air systems, energy costs represent approximately 70% of the total lifetime expenditure.
+For most commercial compressed air systems, energy use costs represent approximately 70% of the total lifetime expenditure.
 In fact, the amount of energy required to run a compressor for just one year will often exceed the compressor purchase price.
 Over the course of 10 years, energy costs typically total 70%, maintenance is 15%, and capital expenditure costs are 15% of the overall lifetime expenses.
 Improve your energy performance with these energy saving tips below.

 "The bitterness of poor quality remains long after the sweetness of low price is forgotten" - Benjamin Franklin

-The following examples demonstrate some of the techniques we can use to help you reduce your energy consumption and costs:
+The following examples demonstrate some of the techniques we can use to help you reduce your energy usage and costs: